Floating-point arithmetic: Dealing with exceptional cases

 The default return value for each of the exceptions is designed to give the correct result in the majority of cases such that the exceptions can be ignored in the majority of codes. inexact returns a correctly rounded result, and underflow returns a value less than or equal to the smallest positive normal number in magnitude and can almost always be ignored. divide-by-zero returns infinity exactly, which will typically then divide a finite number and so give zero, or else will give an invalid exception subsequently if not, and so can also typically be ignored.
 For example, the effective resistance of n resistors in parallel (see fig. 1) is given by $R_\text{tot}=1/(1/R_1+1/R_2+\cdots+1/R_n)$.
 If a short-circuit develops with $R_1$ set to 0, $1/R_1$ will return +infinity which will give a final $R_{tot}$ of 0, as expected (see the continued fraction example of IEEE 754 design rationale for another example).

 Overflow and invalid exceptions can typically not be ignored, but do not necessarily represent errors: for example, a root-finding routine, as part of its normal operation, may evaluate a passed-in function at values outside of its domain, returning NaN and an invalid exception flag to be ignored until finding a useful start point.

 Accuracy problems

-The fact that floating-point numbers cannot precisely represent all real numbers, and that floating-point operations cannot precisely represent true arithmetic operations, leads to many surprising situations.
+The fact that floating-point numbers cannot accurately represent all real numbers, and that floating-point operations cannot accurately represent true arithmetic operations, leads to many surprising situations.
 This is related to the finite precision with which computers generally represent numbers.